tomaszkubacki/kafka_connect_demo/kafka_to_postgresql/kafka_to_postgres.md

-## Stream shemaless events to PostgreSQL table
+## Stream schemaless events to PostgreSQL table

 In this scenario we will stream kafka schemaless messages into PostgreSQL table using JdbcSinkConnector.
 JdbcSinkConnector requires, that messages are schema based, hence we will wrap messages